unifiedtheories/unifiedtheories.github.io/index.md

 permalink: /
 ---

 Hi!
+My name is Simon McNeely.
 Welcome to my Technical Writing Portfolio.
 Please feel free to have a look around.
 <br>
 My About page is currently under construction, but if you're looking to learn about me, find me at my [Linkedin][linkedin] or check out my [GitHub][git]